a10115101/world-tracker/README.md

 - Account B : `demo_b@gmail.com` Password : `12345678`

 > **Notice:**
-> According to [Render.com](https://render.com/docs/free#spinning-down-on-idle), if the web server does not receive a new request for more than 15 minutes, it will go into a hibernation state and will resume normal after receiving a new request in about 30 seconds to 1 minute.
+> According to [Render.com](https://render.com/docs/free#spinning-down-on-idle), if the web server does not receive a new request for more than 15 minutes, it will go into a **hibernation state** and will **resume normal after receiving a new request in about 30 seconds to 1 minute**.

 ## System Architecture